 Why do our fights feel different?
 It is because we don't have the same "husband and wife" scripts that straight couples have been using for centuries.
 Although that freedom is beautiful, it also means we have to negotiate every single thing from scratch.
 There is no default setting for who pays for dinner, who does the dishes, or how we handle family holidays.

-One of the biggest drivers of conflict in 2026 is what researchers call "couple-level minority stress."¹ This happens when the pressure of the outside world, like a hostile political climate or family rejection, leaks into the relationship.
-You might think you're fighting about the laundry, but you're actually exhausted from a day of microaggressions at work.
+One of the biggest drivers of conflict is the way outside pressure seeps into a relationship.
+When you’re dealing with things like a hostile political climate, family rejection, or constant judgment from others, that stress doesn’t just disappear when you get home.
+It follows you into your partnership.
+You might think you’re fighting about the laundry, but really, you’re both carrying the weight of a day full of microaggressions and emotional exhaustion.
 The laundry was just the thing that broke the seal.

 Then there is the "Outness Disparity."
 This is a classic queer conflict.
 One partner is ready to "hard launch" the relationship on every social media platform, while the other is still navigating a tricky situation with their conservative boss or parents.
 It creates a vacuum of resentment where one person feels hidden and the other feels unsafe.
 These aren't just disagreements.
 They are fundamental questions about identity and safety that require a high level of emotional intelligence to solve.